 If you are struggling to pay off your credit card bill, you are not alone.
-Credit card balances grew (opens in new tab) 13% over the past year, the fastest yearly growth since 2002.
+Credit card debt hit a record $1 Trillion in August.
 And inflation paired with higher interest rates may further complicate your efforts to avoid credit card debt.

 If you have balances on multiple credit cards, make a list that shows how much you owe on each, its interest rate, and the minimum monthly payment for each.
 A spreadsheet provides a handy way to update your progress, but pen and paper work just as well.

-If you have a good credit score (opens in new tab), a balance transfer could help you get out from under your debt.
-Many banks offer balance-transfer cards (opens in new tab) for new customers.
-These cards often come with an introductory 0% annual percentage rate (APR (opens in new tab)) for a limited amount of time — anywhere from 12 to 21 months, depending on the card.
+If you have a good credit score, a balance transfer could help you get out from under your debt.
+Many banks offer balance-transfer cards for new customers.
+These cards often come with an introductory 0% annual percentage rate (APR) for a limited time — anywhere from 12 to 21 months, depending on the card.

 There are three pitfalls to avoid when using balance-transfer cards.

 First, be sure to pay off the balance before the introductory rate expires to avoid sliding again into debt.
 And resist the temptation to use the balance-transfer card to make new purchases, says Beverly Harzog, credit expert and author of Confessions of a Credit Junkie.
 You want to use the card to get out of debt, not add to it, she says.

 Second, pay attention to the balance transfer fee, usually between 3% - 5%.
 If you are transferring $10,000, you might pay up to $500 in fees.

 Finally, if you cancel your old card and your new balance-transfer card has a lower credit limit, it could affect your credit utilization ratio.
 This ratio measures how much of your allowed credit you are using on a given card.
 Racking up too much credit relative to your credit limit could lower your credit score, says Gerri Detweiler, author of The Ultimate Credit Handbook.